andrewilf/Battleship/README.md

 - Implement different game modes
 - Implement an options menu
 - Hard code less aspects of the game
+- Implement a button to rotate ships while placing them.
+Currently they can only be rotated by the mouse wheel making it impossible if played on mobile

 ## Patch Notes: